 Storing and Freezing

-This 6 inch chocolate cake recipe is best kept at room temperature.
+This 6 inch Chocolate Cake Recipe is best kept at room temperature.
 Store it under a cake dome or inside a cake carrier.
 You can also refrigerate it for up to 5 days.

 Freezing

 To store unfrosted cake layers, wrap them with plastic wrap.
 Then, wrap them with aluminum foil to keep them moist and fresh.
 Freeze for up to 30 days.
+Thaw cake layers inside the refrigerator or on the counter at room temperature for 1 hour.

 To freeze frosted cake, place uncovered cake inside the freezer for 1 hour to help set the frosting.
 Then, wrap the entire cake with two layers of plastic wrap, followed by a layer of aluminum foil.
 Freeze for up to 1 month.
+To thaw, place cake inside refrigerator overnight or leave at room temperature for a few hours.

-Other Dessert Recipes To Try
+More Dessert Recipes

 6 Inch Chocolate Cake Recipe